CornDavid5/FuzzingMicroservicesReport/train-ticket/README.md

   <summary>mysql</summary>

   ### Functionality
+  This service provides persistent storage for other services.

   ### Related Files
-  all code is in this [folder](https://github.com/FudanSELab/train-ticket/tree/master/deployment/kubernetes-manifests/quickstart-k8s/charts/mysql)
+  All code is in this [folder](https://github.com/FudanSELab/train-ticket/tree/master/deployment/kubernetes-manifests/quickstart-k8s/charts/mysql)

   ### Interactions
+  Pretty much all bussiness logic related services will interact with this service to store data.

 </details>